-Dr. Brent Engelberg and his professional team at AH Smiles offer a wide range of options for replacing missing teeth including dental implants and dentures.
-For many patients, dental implants provide the best long term results for both esthetic and health reasons.
+Dr. Brent Engelberg and his friendly dental care team at AH Smiles offer a wide range of options for replacing missing teeth, including dental implants and dentures.
+For many patients, dental implants provide the best long term results for both aesthetic and health reasons.
 If you are interested in replacing missing teeth, call AH Smiles at (847) 230-9703.

 What are Dental Implants?

 A dental implant is a prosthetic tooth, in the form of a custom dental crown and bridge, or denture which is permanently secured in the jaw with a small titanium post.
 This titanium post is surgically implanted into the jawbone beneath the gum line.
 The post acts as a tooth root, stimulating healthy bone growth to avoid jaw shrinkage which often occurs after tooth loss.

 Dr. Engelberg offers options for replacing missing teeth using dentures, partials, and implant dentures.
 Dentures are custom made artificial teeth used to replace missing teeth and some of the gum tissue.
 They are not permanent meaning you can remove them and put them back in when needed.
 Full dentures are used to replace a whole row of missing teeth.
 Partial dentures are used to replace gaps of missing teeth.
 They are made in a dental lab with dental impressions of your mouth.